19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 (b) a person who is a Muslim and has made a gift of that organ from his body in accordance with paragraph (a)(i), (ii) or (iii) shall have the same priority as a person who has priority under subsection (1)(a) over a person whose objection in respect of that organ is still registered with the Director, with effect from the date of such gift provided that such priority shall cease immediately upon the revocation of such gift; and

-(c) a person who is a Muslim and has made a gift of that organ from his body under the Medical (Therapy, Education and Research) Act [Cap.
-175] after the period prescribed in paragraph (a)(i), (ii) or (iii) shall have the same priority as a person who has priority under subsection (1)(a) over a person whose objection in respect of that organ is still registered with the Director, at the expiration of two years from the date of such gift provided he has not revoked his gift since that date.
+(c) a person who is a Muslim and has made a gift of that organ from his body under the Medical (Therapy, Education and Research) Act (Cap.
+175) after the period prescribed in paragraph (a)(i), (ii) or (iii) shall have the same priority as a person who has priority under subsection (1)(a) over a person whose objection in respect of that organ is still registered with the Director, at the expiration of 2 years from the date of such gift provided he has not revoked his gift since that date.

+[1/2004]

 ### Appointment of a committee